15 Tips for Grocery Shopping at Kroger

-Kroger is the largest supermarket chain in the country, operating 2,800 grocery stores across 35 states.
-If you're not familiar with the name Kroger, perhaps you're familiar with your local grocery store that's actually a division of Kroger: there's Ralphs in California, Fry's in Arizona, Smith's in Utah, Dillons in Kansas, and 10 other subsidiaries across the country.
+Kroger is the largest supermarket chain in the country, operating almost 2,800 grocery stores across 35 states.
+If you're not familiar with the name Kroger, perhaps you're familiar with your local grocery store that's a division of Kroger.
+There's Ralphs in California, Fry's in Arizona, Smith's in Utah, Dillons in Kansas, and 10 other subsidiaries across the country.

 - City Market

 - Food 4 Less

 - Fred Meyer